asumagic/cericompiler/README.md

 A simple compiler for a Pascal-like language.

-The supported backends currently are:
+Supported and tested targets:
-- x86-64 assembly (AT&T).
+- x86-64

-The supported calling conventions are:
-- SystemV ABI (tested on Linux, macOS).
+    - SystemV ABI
+        - Apple Darwin (macOS) (AT&T assembly)
+        - Linux (AT&T assembly)

+CI available on the [GitHub mirror](https://github.com/AsuMagic/cericompiler).

 ## Requirements